Common Marriage Problems And What You Can Do About Them

 An article discussing 25 common issues in a marriage lists everything from trust issues, poor communication skills, not prioritizing time with each other, financial problems, differences in sexual intimacy, and lack of appreciation as barriers to a happy marriage.

 When to call it quits in a marriage?

 Deciding to end a marriage is a process that looks different for each individual.
-If the marriage has become unhealthy or abusive, there is an unwillingness to change or communicate about marriage problems, and your partner refuses to seek the support of a third party such as couples therapy, it may be time to consider divorce.
 If you haven’t already, look into online marriage counseling programs as a way to process marriage problems with a licensed therapist.
 Regain has been recognized as the best marriage online counseling platform, particularly for couples with busy schedules.

 What are the first signs of divorce?

 Common marriage problems that may proceed with divorce include having as many negative interactions as positive ones, poor communication, constant criticism or contempt, and no longer prioritizing spending time together.
 Another common issue faced by many married couples is lack of sexual intimacy, leading to other issues such as infidelity or overall diminished connection.

 Research has found that the #1 most common issue that leads to divorce in America is money problems.
 Poor communication skills when it comes to finances can wreak havoc on the dynamic of married couples.
 Other common marriage problems that may lead to divorce include lack of sexual intimacy, infidelity, differing values or priorities, and abuse.

 If you are facing financial stressors that are causing challenges in your marriage or any other marriage problems, you and your partner may benefit from seeking the support of a licensed therapist.
 Online marriage counseling programs such as Regain provide an affordable, convenient avenue to work through marriage problems and develop healthy tools to improve your marriage.